iMi-digital/magento2-geo-ip2/README.md

         bin/magento cache:enable

 Now you should see new ToBai tab at Stores > Configuration.
 When you click at this tab you will see GeoIP2 section.

+## License key

+Since 30th December 2019 MaxMind required users to register and create a license key in order to download their databases.
+So entering the key is mandatory for the module to work.
+[More Info.](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/)

+Enter your license key under Stores->Settings->Configuration->TOBAI->GeoIP2